Dr James Manning

 James is a consultant clinical and counselling psychologist and an HCPC registered psychologist.
 After obtaining his degree in psychology, James worked as an assistant psychologist at Kneesworth House Hospital in Royston with individuals with challenging and complex needs.
 Two post-graduate diplomas followed a) a two-year post-graduate diploma in counselling psychology specialising in Cognitive Behaviour Therapy (CBT) and b) a diploma in Parks Inner Child Therapy.
 Following this, James was accepted onto a doctorate course in clinical psychology run by the NHS in conjunction with the University of East Anglia’s School of Medicine.
 After completing his doctorate, James continued to work for the NHS as part of West Suffolk’s prison in-reach team supporting the needs of prisoners with complex and enduring mental health problems.
 James then went on to join the clinical management team at Beech House Hospital in Newmarket assisting individuals with learning disabilities and challenging behaviour.

 In 2006, alongside Dr Nicola Ridgeway, James formed the West Suffolk CBT Service to accommodate the private mental health needs of individuals in West Suffolk.
 He has worked there ever since.
 In the early years working at the West Suffolk CBT Service, alongside Dr Nicola Ridgeway, James wrote two books published by W. Foulsham and Co, the first of which was titled ‘Think About Your Thinking’.
 Since that time James has written several award-winning books on CBT for both children and adults.
 His books have been translated into several languages and are highly regarded by CBT therapists, psychotherapists, and counsellors throughout the world.
-Williams, are the latest publishing company to purchase the foreign rights to his books, supporting the requirements of Russian speaking CBT therapists in Russia and Eastern Europe.

 James has completed full training in Eye Movement Desensitisation and Reprocessing therapy and often uses this treatment in therapy, alongside CBT and other approaches.
 James is a highly regarded expert witness and is regularly engaged by local authorities and legal teams throughout the East of England.